 Manage Planned and Actual Costs on Interactive Gantt Charts

-Once you set a baseline to capture your schedule, planned costs and actual costs can be compared to make sure you’re keeping to your budget.
+Once you set a baseline to capture your schedule, planned costs and actual costs can be compared to ensure you’re keeping to your budget.
 You add the hourly rate of your work and then assign their hours, which will then populate the Gantt and the sheet view (like the Gantt but without a graphic timeline).
 You can also track non-human resources, such as equipment, suppliers and more.

 Track Costs With One-Click Reports

-As we mentioned above you can track costs on the real-time dashboard and real-time portfolio dashboard, but you can also pull cost and budget data in downloadable reports with a keystroke.
+As mentioned above, you can track costs on the real-time dashboard and real-time portfolio dashboard, but you can also pull cost and budget data in downloadable reports with a keystroke.
 Get reports on project or portfolio status, project plan, tasks, timesheets and more.
-All reports can be filtered to show only the cost data and then easily shared by PDF or printed out to use update stakeholders.
+All reports can be filtered to show only the cost data and then easily shared by PDF or printed out to update stakeholders.

 Streamline Payroll With Secure Timesheets